TJKNL/DE2/README.md

 2. Add firewall rules if running on VM.
 See deployment/docker-compose.yml for ports.
 3. For VM, replace the external IP of our machine with your own.
 4. Replace usernames, BigQuery and GCS Bucket locations with your own username or location.
     BigQuery tables should also be created.
+SQL for this can be foudn in
 5. Run the build and run the docker-compose deployment.
 6. Use the admin.py script to create (and possibly delete) Kafka topics for data streaming.
 7. Run the 4 Jupyter Notebooks saved as "backup" in this repo.